seb310/urban_boundary_delineation/README.md

     C(B) + \sum_r g(r) + \sum_{r,s} f(r, s).
 $$

-The code implementation provided here uses an objective function corresponding to the description length of a weighted stochastic block model, as described in the paper "Spatial Regionalization of Commuting Data with Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy", but can be modified at will.
+The code implementation provided here uses an objective function corresponding to the description length of a weighted stochastic block model, as described in the paper "Urban Boundary Delineation from Commuting Data with Bayesian Stochastic Blockmodeling: Scale, Contiguity, and Hierarchy", but can be modified at will.

 The algorithm is implemented by the function `greedy_opt` in the `greedy_algorithm.py` module.